JohnCoene/coronavirus/docs/api.md

 - `GET /jhu`: John Hopkins data.
 Takes two arguments, `type`, the type of case to return `confirm`, `recovered`, or `death`.
 - `GET /weixin` Weixin data.
 Takes no argument.
 - `GET /dxy`: DingXianYing data.
 Takes no argument.

-> [!NOTE]
-> Please kindly try to deploy the application yourself to reduce the load on my server or consider donating as hosting is not free.
->
-> <a class="github-button" href="https://github.com/sponsors/JohnCoene" data-icon="octicon-heart" aria-label="Sponsor @JohnCoene on GitHub">Sponsor</a>

 <script async defer src="https://buttons.github.io/buttons.js"></script>